kopsha/hopeless-programming/README.md

 ```

- > Oh sh\*t, straight into _The rabbithole_ again.
-This time with another flavor
+Sh\*t, we're thrown straight into _The rabbit hole_ again, but this time with
- > of those precious local functions:
+another flavor of those precious local functions.

+_Can you feel the muscles working already?_

 ```python
 def mark_visits_to_load(tenant: models.Tenant, trial_ids: List[int]):